Course Overview

 John Van Reenen

-• Bloom, Nicholas, Van Reenen, John, and Schankerman, Mark.
+• Bloom, Nicholas, John Van Reenen, and Mark Schankerman.
 “Identifying Technology Spillovers and Product Market Rivalry.”
 Econometrica 81, no. 4 (2013): 1347–1393.

-• Bloom, Nicholas, Van Reenen, John, and Williams, Heidi.
+• Bloom, Nicholas, John Van Reenen, and Heidi Williams.
 “A Toolkit of Policies to Promote Innovation.”
 Journal of Economic Perspectives 33, no. 3 (2019): 163–184.

-• Kerr, Sari and Kerr, William R. “Immigration Policy Levers for US Innovation and Start-Ups.”
+• Kerr, Sari and William R. Kerr.
+“Immigration Policy Levers for US Innovation and Start-Ups.”
 In Innovation and Public Policy, edited by Benjamin Jones and Austan Goolsbee, Chicago: University of Chicago Press (2022).

 Immigration and Innovation